China–Mexico relations: Post-2016 United States presidential election

 After the election of Donald Trump, China and Mexico pledged to deepen their diplomatic ties.
 On 12 December 2016, Chinese State Councillor Yang Jiechi met with Mexican Foreign Minister Claudia Ruiz Massieu to discuss improving transportation and trade between their countries.
 In July 2019, Mexican Foreign Minister Marcelo Ebrard paid a visit to China to give renewed impetus to trade and investment between both countries.

 Relations in the 2020s

 In 2021, Mexican President Andrés Manuel López Obrador apologized for his country's role in the Torreón massacre where more than 300 Chinese Mexicans were massacred in 1911 in the northern city of Torreón during an unprovoked act of racism towards Mexico's Asian community.

 In June 2022, both nations celebrated 50 years of diplomatic relations.
 In November 2023, President López Obrador and President Xi held a meeting during the APEC Summit in San Francisco.
 In August 2025, Mexico announced that it plans to increase tariffs on imports from China.
 In September 2025, China opened an anti-dumping investigation into Mexican pecans in retaliation.
+In December 2025, Mexico approved tariff increases on a range of Chinese products.

+In September 2026, Mexican Foreign Secretary, Roberto Velasco Álvarez, paid a visit to China and met with his counterpart Foreign Minister Wang Yi.
+During the visit, Foreign Secretary Velasco Álvarez inaugurated Mexico's new consulate in Chongqing.